Slack and Salesforce consulting partners launch industry-specific solutions

 The successful engagements that we hear about from our partners have one thing in common: the introduction of fast, efficient processes that elevate productivity and encourage employees to collaborate more effectively.

-“Slack helps organisations to advance and accelerate their digital transformation plans, which can benefit the many businesses already using Salesforce,” says Tyler Prince, EVP, Worldwide Alliances & Channels, Salesforce.
-“And now, our consulting partners are providing industry solutions – built in Slack – with features customised to unique business needs.
-This is helping customers to get the most out of their Slack and Salesforce technology.”
+“Slack helps organizations advance and accelerate their digital transformation plans, which can benefit the many businesses already using Salesforce,” says Tyler Prince, EVP, Worldwide Alliances & Channels, Salesforce.
+“And now, our consulting partners are providing industry solutions – built in Slack – with features customized to unique business needs.
+This is helping customers get the most out of their Slack and Salesforce technology.”